 - If you are scheduled to receive chemotherapy as an outpatient, you may also receive prescriptions for medications to take before and after your chemotherapy.
 Please review them with your nurse prior to leaving.
 Feel free to call the numbers above with any questions.

 If you are receiving radiation treatments, you will need to follow up with their offices.
-For appointments, and to coordinate care, please call 617-732-6310 and follow the prompts.
-For questions and to talk to nursing staff, contact their nursing desk at 617-732-6231.
+Please call 617-732-6310 and follow the prompts.